dougeby/IntuneDocs/InTuneDocs/EndUser/reset-your-passcode-cpwebsite.md

     To see a notification confirming that your password was reset successfully, click the notification flag at the top right of the Company Portal website.

 Still need help?
-Contact your IT administrator.
+Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).